Christopher Cox: International integration

 SEC issued a roadmap – with clear milestones along the way — that would lead to a Commission decision as early as 2014 on whether or not U.S. public companies should be required to use IFRS.
 Cox also initiated a mutual recognition process for foreign regulators, based on an assessment of whether the securities regulatory system in another country produces comparably high-quality results for investors, including in the area of enforcement.
-In August 2008 he executed an arrangement with the Australian Securities and Investments Commission under which the SEC could approve exemptions allowing Australian-registered securities exchanges to operate in the U.S. without having also to register with the SEC, and U.S. exchanges would have the same privilege in Australia.
+In August 2008 he executed an arrangement with the Australian Securities & Investments Commission under which the SEC could approve exemptions allowing Australian-registered securities exchanges to operate in the U.S. without having also to register with the SEC, and U.S. exchanges would have the same privilege in Australia.
 As of 2008, the SEC was in mutual recognition discussions with regulators in Canada, and also in preliminary discussions with the Committee of European Securities Regulators.

 Law enforcement

 International enforcement also stepped up considerably under Cox.
 In 2008, the SEC made 556 requests of foreign regulators for assistance with SEC investigations, many of which were connected to potential wrongdoing in the subprime market.
 Among the significant international cases the Commission brought during this period were the highly publicized 2008 charges against Hong Kong-based insider trading in Dow Jones prior to its acquisition by News Corporation.
 Under Cox the SEC also brought the largest number of cases in its history charging corporations and their officers with foreign bribery under the Foreign Corrupt Practices Act and imposed record penalties for these cases.

 Overall, enforcement was Cox's stated priority beginning in 2005 and throughout his chairmanship.
 He moved quickly to settle the debate over whether it was legitimate to impose penalties on corporations, adopting a policy that made clear the SEC "isn't turning out to be the corporate-friendly place that many in the boardroom set were hoping for."
 Within the SEC budget, as of 2008, he had increased the share devoted to enforcement to its highest level in 20 years.
 Nonetheless, the SEC's overall appropriation was held steady during two of his budget years, first by a Republican and then a Democratic Congress, and it was increased by only 2% in a third year.
 These sub-inflation agency budgets, combined with merit pay increases for staff, caused the total enforcement personnel to decline.
 Critics attacked the underfunding of the SEC and blamed Cox, though Congress and the administration clearly shared the responsibility.
 When the agency budget was finally increased in fiscal 2008, he increased enforcement personnel by 4%.